 International arbitration has historically been the preferred dispute mechanism for cross-border disputes.
-According to the well-known annual survey of international arbitration conducted by Queen Mary University of London, in 2015, international arbitration was the preferred dispute resolution mechanism for 90% of respondents.42 The same source indicates that, in 2018, 97% of respondents expressed the same preference.43 This preference may be further enhanced if, as expected, the tech industry increases its use of international arbitration in the near future.44
+According to the well-known annual survey of international arbitration conducted by Queen's Mary University of London, in 2015, 2018 and 2021, international arbitration was the preferred dispute resolution mechanism for at least 90% of respondents.
+(44) This preference may be further enhanced if, as expected, the tech industry increases its use of international arbitration in the near future.
+(45) In the 2021 survey, respondents were shown to be "keen for progress in technology and its use in international arbitration to continue".
+(46)

 Furthermore, more technologically advanced proposals for arbitration currently being discussed would gain weight if blockchain evidence were expressly considered admissible.
 Notably, the relation between new technologies and arbitration has been a hot topic over the past couple of years.
-Much of the discussion has been centered on inter alia, whether fully automated arbitration platforms are a viable option, whether an award stored on a blockchain would fulfil the requirements for recognition and enforcement under the New York Convention, and whether artificial intelligence could supersede the role of arbitrators.
-Surprisingly, admissibility of blockchain data
+(47) Much of the discussion has been centered on inter alia whether fully automated arbitration platforms are a viable option, whether an award stored on a blockchain would fulfil the requirements for recognition and enforcement under the New York Convention, the use of smart contracts in arbitation, and whether artificial intelligence could supersede the role of arbitrators.
+(48) Surprisingly, admissibility of blockchain data as evidence has not been overly addressed, (49) despite the fact that blockchain applications are being discussed as part of more radical proposals towards automation in arbitration.
+(50) This may prove that the admissibility of blockchain evidence is inherently necessary to further the more advanced discussions that are currently taking place.